HDialani/Boost-converter/Basics_of_boost_converter/Readme.md

 <img src="Images/Boost_converter_Zero_mode.jpg" width=1800 >

 ## Mathamatics for boost converter
-All graphs made in this section are made using the code found in
+All graphs made in this section are made using the code found in [Code](Code)

 ### CCM
 #### Inductor